rackerlabs/support-how-to/content/how-to/rackspace-email/create-an-spf-policy/index.md

 - **Applies to:** Administrator
 - **Difficulty:** Easy
-- **Time needed:** 15 minutes to create record, 24-48 hours for the record to propagate
+- **Time needed:** 15 minutes to create a record, 24-48 hours for the record to propagate
 - **Tools required:**  DNS host administrator access

 You also need access to update DNS entries for your domain.
 If you do not know